leroywharris/osticket-prereqs/README.md

 </p>

 <h1>Prerequisites and Installation of osTicket </h1>
 A help desk is the first point of contact for customers and employees alike.
 Customers need answers and the help desk is where they turn.
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system of osTicket.<br />
+This tutorial outlines the prerequisites  of the open-source help desk ticketing system of osTicket.<br />